fylgja/site/src/components/flex-grid.md

 `.-gap`: modifier class to set grid gap

-`.-fill`: modifier class to makes each cells content equal height.
-Works great with cards and other flexable componets.
+`.-fill`: modifier class to make each cells content equal height, works great with cards and other flexable components.

 `.offset-${mq}-${i}`: set the cell offset, from left.